 Heart Disease : Test Your Medical IQ QuizQuestion

 In the U.S., 1 in every 4 deaths is caused by heart disease.See Answer

 Must Read Articles:

-Angina (Ischemic Chest Pain)Angina pectoris is a term to describe chest pain that occurs when the heart is not getting enough blood.
+Angina (Ischemic Chest Pain)Angina is a term to describe chest pain that occurs when the heart is not getting enough blood.
 There are two types of angina, stable (the most common) and unstable.
-Stable angina generally lasts less than five minutes and is relieved by nitroglycerin tablets.
+Stable angina generally lasts less than 5 minutes and is relieved by nitroglycerin tablets.
 Angina may be caused by heart disease, coronary artery spasm, or other causes.
 Risk factors for angina include high blood pressure, high cholesterol, diabetes, smoking, sedentary lifestyle, family history, aging, and stimulant use.
 Treatment depends upon the cause of angina.